mittalyash01/webdriverio-appium-JS/README.md

  ------------------------------------------------------------------------

+## Getting Started
+Once the pre-requisites steps are complete for setting up the framework and cloud provider execution environment setup, users can clone the repo and run the mentioned comments under each sections.

-** Framework Architecture**
+### Framework Architecture

  The architecture diagram explain how the automation script interacts with Appium and then with mobile /devices (local, emulator/simulator or cloud device farm)

 <img src="./docs/assets/Appium_device architecture.png" alt="appium_device_architecture_conf" height = "260"/>

-## Getting Started
-Once the pre-requisites steps are complete for setting up the framework and cloud provider execution environment setup, users can clone the repo and run the mentioned comments under each sections.

 ### Pre-requisites
 The user must need below software installed in their machine for framework setup: